 All-Clad is the indisputable leader of top quality clad stainless steel cookware in the US, and their D3 tri-ply is their most popular line.
-And for good reason: the tri-ply is one of All-Clad's more affordable lines while offering great performance and lightweight pans that are easy to maneuver.
-Some quality cookware is heavy, but All-Clad D3 is the perfect compromise of weight and heating performance for most people.
+And for good reason: the tri-ply is one of All-Clad's more affordable lines while offering great performance and lightweight pans.
+Some quality cookware is heavy, but All-Clad D3 is the perfect compromise of weight and heating performance.

 All-Clad D3 has 2.6mm walls with 1.7mm of aluminum.
 Note that this is about as thin as you want to go if you are at all concerned about even heating and/or warping.
 It is oven safe to 600F, dishwasher safe and induction compatible.
 It has a lifetime warranty and, of course, is made in the USA (although the lids are now made overseas).

 The D3 Compact cookware is a bit squatter in design for easier storage, with pieces that nest well.
 Note that the stock pot is considerably smaller in this set: 5 qt. vs. 8 qt. in regular D3.
 The skillet, at 10.5 inches, is slightly larger, probably to accommodate nesting.